TrainWeb.org Facebook Page

 Mines across the valley.

-The views back to the wye.
-Now the trip around the wye.
+The journey back to the wye.

-The trip to the end of the wye.
+Riding to the end of the wye.

-The view from the end of the wye.
+Views from the end of the wye.

 The trip around the west leg of the wye.
-Now the trip back to the Cripple Creek wye.

-The third train of the day leaves Cripple Creek, led by Hanseatische Kieswerke 0-4-0T 2 built by Henschel and Son in 1948.
+The third train of the day departed Cripple Creek, led by Hanseatische Kieswerke 0-4-0T 2 built by Henschel and Son in 1948.
 In 1967, it was sold to Arthur Seifert in Hilliard, Florida and then to Joe Pettingill in Estes Park, Colorado.
 It was bought by the Cripple Creek & Victor Narrow Gauge Railroad in 1970.

 Finally we returned to the boarding area.